 Welcome to the TESOL Program at Michigan State University.
 My name is Debra Hardison and I have been directing this program for the past five years.
-We have a large and well-established program with seven core faculty members, who have a wide range of teaching and research interests.
+We have a large and well-established program with eight core faculty members, who have a wide range of teaching and research interests.
 Each year, we welcome students from across the U.S. and other countries.
 We strive to provide our graduate students with the theoretical foundations and practical experience they need to become professionals in teaching English as a second and foreign language.
 At the same time, we encourage a critical exploration of the research in the diverse fields of language learning and teaching, and provide research opportunities for those students wishing to pursue a Ph.D. in second language studies.
 Our graduates are employed throughout the United States and the world in positions involving language teaching, teacher training, materials development, assessment, and program administration.

 Through the TESOL program, students